sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-many-many-relations/README.md

 # Data Modeling: Many-to-Many

 One-to-Many relationships are the most common type of relationships, but Many-to-Many relationships are the next most common.
-Furthermore, they're fundamentally just another type of One-to-Many relationship.

 ## Identifying Many-to-Many Relationships